kodikaslab/kodikaslab.github.io/README.md

-# kodikaslab.github.io
-A personal collection of code (kodikas) and small projects, starting with C code.
+A personal collection of code and small projects.